Rai-Mohammed/debian13-kde6-xorg-zfsbootmenu/README.md

    ```

 2. **Run the Script**
-   Boot into your live environment, open a terminal, run the following to start the script
+   Downloading the script and editing it, run the following to start the script

    ```bash
    apt update